hydna/hydna-text/introduction.md

 library and writing a few lines of code; there's no need to write or install server side software.

-The basic concept is that clients open bi-directional [streams](#streams) and exchange messages.
+The basic concept is that clients open bi-directional [streams](#section-streams) and exchange messages.
 A prolific example would be a chat where clients would open a stream (`mychat.hydna.net` for example).
 When a message is written to the stream, all clients that have opened the same stream would receive it.

 **Note**: while most all of the examples in the documentation section are written in JavaScript, they should be transferable to other programming languages.

-Example of a bi-directional JavaScript client using the [JavaScript Client Library](/implementations/hydna-js/):
+Example of a JavaScript client using the [JavaScript Client Library](/implementations/hydna-js/):

     :::javascript